 It was discussed that for future RFF processes BRDS may want to provide more detailed direction of how to request multiple supply items.
 It may be best to break the request down by supplier.

 Bell indicated that there was approximately $150k available from lottery.
-The PPIS funs was still being reviewed because the funding has been allocated for two years instead of one.
+The PPIS funds was still being reviewed because the funding has been allocated for two years instead of one.
 Bell will report at next meeting.

 There was a request to review additional funding sources.
 Bell indicated that most other funding sources are committed but will provide high-level review.